Kapriel-Talatinian/AiNewsForTrading/README.md

 ## 📌 Overview

-Trading Bot AI is an algorithmic trading solution that leverages real-time financial news analysis powered by GPT-4.
+AiNewsForTrading is an algorithmic trading solution that leverages real-time financial news analysis powered by GPT-4.
 It integrates a C# trading bot with a Python API to deliver timely trading recommendations based on market news.

 ## 🚀 Features